 - Ensure care includes the person’s well-being, safety, and comfort.

 There is no medicine that can cure dementia.
 It is not even possible to slow down the disease causing dementia.
-Some medicines provide some symptom relief, but they do not work for all types of dementia, and may not work for many persons with dementia.
+Some medicines provide some symptom relief.
+For some persons, the relief can be significant, especially in earlier dementia.
+But medicines do not work for all types of dementia.
+Also, they may not work for many persons with dementia, or may cause unacceptable side-effects.
+So they are only part of the possible approach.
 The person’s well-being and the entire surroundings around the care depends on how well you understand the situation and cope with it.
 Dementia care will go on for years.
 So it is worth spending some effort to prepare yourself for caregiving.
 This includes:

 - Understand the home caregiver’s role: Caregiving for dementia will need a lot of time and energy, and will affect all areas of your life.
 It is, therefore, critical to understand what the role is and what you need for doing it.